Writing Rules

 • Discussion.

-1. Moreover, at the end, there must always be conclusions.
+1. Moreover, in the end, there must always be conclusions.

 3. Present tables and figures at the end of the essay or in line with the text.